codetricity/mapd-tips/mapd-tips/docs/index.md

 # Installing MapD Charting

-Clone the repo to your local workstation and refer platform-specific tips.
+Clone the repo to your local workstation and refer to platform-specific tips.

 [https://github.com/mapd/mapd-charting](https://github.com/mapd/mapd-charting)